-CET1 capital cannot be counted towards both MREL and the capital buffers, meaning that the buffers will effectively be applied above MREL requirements.
-As at 31 December 2021, the Group had £108.2bn of own funds and eligible liabilities against a 1 January 2022 MREL requirement including buffers of £93.6bn.
+CET1 capital cannot be counted towards both MREL and the capital buffers, meaning that the buffers are effectively applied above MREL requirements.

+As at 31 December 2023, the Group had £115.3bn of own funds and eligible liabilities against a 1 January 2024 MREL requirement including buffers of £103.0bn.

-In addition to the requirements applicable to the Group, each of BBUKPLC, BBPLC, BBI and BUSLLC (i.e. each of the Material Subsidiaries except for BXSL) is subject to iMREL requirements set by its relevant resolution authority.10 Each of these entities meets or, for future targets, is on course to meet its required iMREL requirements.
+In addition to the requirements applicable to the Group, each of BBUKPLC, BBPLC, BBI and BUSLLC (i.e. each of the Material Subsidiaries except for BXSL) is subject to iMREL requirements set by its relevant resolution authority.
+16 Each of these entities meets or, for future targets, is on course to meet its required iMREL requirements.